 New free-from products, with improved labeling and certifications, appear on shelves every year.
 Researchers are working overtime toward new treatments and testing for food allergies.
 More restaurants, colleges, and food-service providers are responding to the need for food allergy training and improved accommodations.

-In less than a year, the FASTER Act will add sesame as the top ninth allergen.
+The FASTER Act has now added sesame as the top ninth allergen.
 We now understand that mental and physical well-being run together.
 Programs, such as food allergy mentoring, are emerging, and I find we are kinder to ourselves and each other.

 Once treatments for all food allergies are available – this is my hope, as well as my dream – we’ll need to remember the mountains moved by our determined community.
 As we honor moms worldwide on Mother’s Day, let’s give a round of special applause to all the great food allergy moms.
 Thank you, for everything.